 Millions of recyclable workplace materials end up in landfills and furniture is leading the pack.
-It is easy to recycle common workplace waste such as sawdust and wood chips.
+It is easy to find a storage unit or recycle common workplace waste such as sawdust and wood chips.
 However, most workplace owners do not know the best way to get rid of old furniture including eco-friendly methods.

 Here are suggestions of the environmentally friendly ways on how to get rid of old furniture in the workplace: